DAVID T. MALOOF

 Mr. Maloof is a phi beta kappa graduate of Columbia College of Columbia University, where he was elected student council chairman and upon graduation named the most “faithful and deserving” member of his class, along with the “Pullman Award,” awarded by the student government to the class’ most outstanding member.
 He also won the “Milch Prize” as the member of his junior class who has done the most to enhance the reputation of Columbia College, and the “Willen Prize” for writing the best outstanding senior paper at Columbia on a contemporary American political problem.
 He obtained his law degree from the University Of Virginia Law School.
 He began his legal career as an intern in the United States Supreme Court and was a finalist for the Rhodes Scholarship.

 He lives in Darien, Connecticut with his wife Jean, also an attorney, and they have two grown children.
 For a number of years he ran the Men’s Forum at St. John Catholic Church in Darien and served there as a town official.
-He serves on the alumni board of Chaminade High School.
+He has served in an alumni leadership role with Chaminade High School.
 He and his family have also become known for their work in a foreign refugee camp, where they assisted in developing a sports recreational facility, after which Pax Christi created the Maloof Family Young Peace Builder Award.
+In 2024 Pax Christi Metro New York awarded him their “National Peacemaker of the Year award.”

 In 2016 he published a history book entitled Christianity Matters: How Over Two Millennia the Meek and the Merciful Revolutionized Civilization — and Why It Needs to Happen Again, which received an international award from the Catholic Press Association.